 Valletta – Malta

 The beautiful capital of Malta, Valletta is a jewel in the Mediterranean.
-The astounding Co-Cathedral doesn’t look like much from the outside, but inside guilded with gold leaf and is one of the most beautiful Cathedral interiors in the world.
+The astounding Co-Cathedral doesn’t look like much from the outside, but inside gilded with gold leaf and is one of the most beautiful Cathedral interiors in the world.

 Skopje – Macedonia

-The Macedonian capital and largest city of Skopje has been under Roman, Byzantine and Ottomon rule throughout the years.
+The Macedonian capital and largest city of Skopje has been under Roman, Byzantine and Ottoman rule throughout the years.
 The 15th Century old bridge connects the Ottoman Old Bazaar (North Bank) with the Macedonian Square (South Bank).
 Skopje fortress overlooks the river and has defended the city for many centuries.

 If you are lucky enough to stay in Skopje for a few days, take the trip to Matka canyon, home to ancient caves and medieval monasteries.

 So many digital nomads that I know are falling in love with Bratislava, positioned on the Danube.
 The capital of Slovakia is not short on castles, coffee shops and churches.
 Be sure to explore the Old Town and Michael’s Gate.
 Bratislava castle is located on a hilltop looking down onto the old town.
 The Devin castle ruins were a restricted military zone prior to 1989 when Slovakia was behind the iron curtain.